ddsjoberg/ggsurvfit/README.md

-This repo uses GH Actions to build and serve the {ggsurvfit} website.
-See below for links to the website and the {ggsurvfit} repository.
+This repository uses GH Actions to build and serve the {ggsurvfit} website.
+See below for links to the {ggsurvfit} package website and repository.

 ### ggsurvfit website